BL 7.2-inch howitzer: Use

 The original marks performed well.
-The first 7.2-inch howitzers were issued to batteries from mid-1942 and used in action in North Africa and later following the Normandy landings.
+The first 7.2-inch howitzers were issued to batteries from mid-1942 and used in action in North Africa and in 1944 following the Normandy landings.
 In Burma they were provided as a pool of two guns per corps and used by Regiments as required.
 By the end of 1944, most of the earlier marks had been replaced by the Mk 6.
 The usual gun tractor for the 7.2-inch howitzer in the early war years was the Scammell Pioneer, although this was never available in sufficient numbers and from late 1943 the Pioneer was supplemented by the Albion CX22S.

-The BL 7.2-inch howitzer was usually employed in two four-gun batteries (alongside two four-gun batteries equipped with the 155mm Long Tom) of "Heavy" regiments of Army Group Royal Artillery (AGRA) units, providing heavy fire support for British and Commonwealth troops.
+The BL 7.2-inch howitzer was usually employed in two four-gun batteries (alongside two four-gun batteries equipped with the 155 mm Long Tom) of "Heavy" regiments of Army Group Royal Artillery (AGRA) units, providing heavy fire support for British and Commonwealth troops.
 The Mk 6 remained in British Army service until the early 1960s.

 Indian Army service

 In 1957, Indian Army raised 60 Heavy Regiment from the erstwhile J&K Bodyguard Cavalry.
 The unit was unique in its composition of four batteries with four Mk 6 BL 7.2-inch Howitzers in each battery, unlike the standard three-battery (six guns each) composition of other Indian artillery regiments.
 The guns of 60 Heavy Regiment saw combat in the 1965 and 1971 wars against Pakistan.
-In early 90's, 60 was converted to a field regiment and the guns passed on to 61 Heavy Regiment.
-The guns were finally retired from service by late 90's.
+In the early 1990s 60 Heavy Regiment was converted to a field regiment and the guns were passed on to 61 Heavy Regiment.
+They were finally retired from service by the late 1990s.